Psalms For Life

 and fulfill my vows to you day after day.

 Traditionally associated with Absalom’s attempted coup, this psalm finds David once more far from home and hanging on for dear life.
-With only God between him and death, he asks him to guide him to the kind of rock that’s untouched by the flash flood’s chaos.
+With only God between him and death, he asks him to guide him to the kind of rock untouched by the flash flood’s chaos.
 Not claiming to be blameless, David longs for the refuge of God’s sanctuary, the ark of the covenant’s outspread wings picturing God’s gracious shelter.

-Believing God has granted him a place in Israel’s commonwealth, David has vowed to make thanksgiving offerings to him when he returns home.
-He thus ends anticipating that holy scene in the tabernacle, his praises rising to heaven as he and his people celebrate God’s goodness together for endless days to come.
+Believing God has granted him a secure place in Israel’s commonwealth, David has vowed to make thanksgiving offerings to him when he returns home.
+He thus ends anticipating that holy scene in the tabernacle, his praise rising to heaven as he and his people celebrate God’s goodness together for endless days to come.

 However far I’ve wandered, you hear me when I call you, Lord.
 You graciously forgive and reassign me in your service—to reign under you.
-Though the way ahead be hard, I want to obey you.
+Though the way ahead be hard, I long to obey you.
 Help me to please you, protected by your unfailing love and faithfulness.
 Amen.

 In your spare moments today, pray this prayer: